What you’ll learn

-- 1. The DSquery command line tool
+- 1. Using the DSquery command line tool.

 - DSquery user – To find a user

 - DSquery group – To find a group

 - DSquery computer – To find a computer